-Mike Morse: Mariners shortstop was suspended for 10 days in September 2005 for violating the MLB performance-enhancing drugs policy.
+Michael Morse: Was suspended for 10 days in September 2005 for violating the MLB performance-enhancing drugs policy.

-Guillermo Mota: Mets reliever was suspended for the first 50 games of the 2007 season for violating the MLB performance-enhancing drugs policy.
-Was suspended for 100 games in 2012 when he tested positive for the Clenbuterol.
+Guillermo Mota: Relief pitcher was suspended for the first 50 games of the 2007 season for violating the MLB performance-enhancing drugs policy.
+Was suspended for 100 games in 2012 when he tested positive for Clenbuterol.

 Denny Neagle: A pitcher from 1991-2003 for the Twins, Pirates, Braves, Reds, Yankees and Rockies.
 In the Mitchell Report he was linked to Radomski, who said he sold HGH and steroids to Neagle five or six times.

 David Ortiz: Red Sox designated hitter was on the 2003 list of players who tested positive for PEDs.

 Rafael Palmeiro: Hit 569 home runs in 20 seasons from 1986-2005.
 Told Congress he never took steroids when he testified in 2006, but tested positive for stanozolol and was suspended for 10 days by MLB.
-He has denied intentionally taking steroids, implicating then-teammate Miguel Tejada, saying a vitamin that was given to him by Tejada might have been tainted.
+He has denied intentionally taking PEDs, saying he might have unknowingly received PEDs in a B12 injection.
 Also named in Canseco's book.

 Jim Parque: Former White Sox pitcher admitted to taking HGH while rehabilitating from a shoulder injury in 2003, according to the Chicago Sun-Times.

 Ronny Paulino: Florida Marlins catcher was suspended for 50 games in August 2010 for testing positive for a banned substance that he said was a banned dietary pill for weight loss.

-Andy Pettitte: New York Yankees pitcher who finished his 13th season in 2007 recently signed a 1-year, $16 million contract for 2008.
-Linked by McNamee, who said he injected Pettitte with HGH that was obtained from Radomski on two to four occasions when Pettitte was rehabilitating an injury.
-Pettitte admitted he used HGH following the report's release.
+Andy Pettitte: New York Yankees pitcher was linked to HGH by McNamee, who said he injected Pettitte with HGH that was obtained from Radomski on two to four occasions when Pettitte was rehabilitating an injury.
+Pettitte admitted he used HGH following the Mitchell Report's release.